RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

   one version.
 Users can be redirected from the deleted version to the one which was kept.

-Invenio uses the concept of **Persistent Identifiers**, often abbreviated as **PID**.
+WEKO3 uses the concept of **Persistent Identifiers**, often abbreviated as **PID**.
 Those identifiers expose records to the outside world.

 They are for example used in URLs.
 A typical User Interface url is of the